-It is proposed that in addition to the necessary financial compensation for survivors of sexual abuse, religious care.
+It is proposed that in addition to the necessary financial compensation for survivors of sexual abuse, priority be given to the provision of their spiritual and religious care.
 For those who have been wounded, there should be recognition of the importance of restoring their place in the community and welcoming them into the heart of the Church.